nikitasanerwork-beep/nikita.makes/README.md

 ## nikita.makes
 # Hey, I’m Nikita 🌱

-I’m a Product Designer who loves building thoughtful digital experiences — especially where UX, AI, systems, and human behavior intersect.
+I’m a Product Designer who loves building thoughtful experiences for humans on the internets ;)

 Most of my work lives in the messy but exciting space between:
 - design ↔ strategy